-A key to succeed with software development is to create an environment where software engineers are really treated as professionals.
-In return software engineers should use the opportunity to always reach for new levels of professionalism.
+A key to succeed with high-tech product development is to create an environment where engineers are really treated as professionals.
+In return the engineers must use the opportunity to always reach for new levels of professionalism.
 Allow professionalism to thrive within your organization.
-In this talk I will discuss a cocktail of ideas like: burn your corporate coding standards, stay close to the value stream, get rid of metrics, prefer collective ownership, always train your strongest developers first, be transparent, remove mechanisms for shifting responsibilities, optimize for your 80% best developers, introduce slack, celebrate failures, and more...
+In this talk I will discuss a cocktail of ideas like: burn your corporate coding standards, stay close to the value stream, get rid of metrics, prefer collective ownership, always train your strongest engineers first, be transparent, remove mechanisms for shifting responsibilities, optimize for your 80% best engineers, introduce slack, celebrate failures, and more...
 There used to be a time, when it was believed that anyone could do software development after all, how hard could it be, it was just about programming a computer...